Public Record Office of Northern Ireland: History

 PRONI was established by the Public Records Act (Northern Ireland), 1923.
 The new body opened to the public on Monday 3 March 1924 on the fourth floor of a former linen warehouse in central Belfast (at Murray Street).
 The immediate challenge was to identify and preserve surrogates of records lost in Dublin during the Four Courts fire on 30 June 1922.
-The first Deputy Keeper, Dr David A. Chart successfully replaced many of these records by approaching solicitors, business people, politicians, churches and the landed aristocracy.
+The first Deputy Keeper, Dr David A. Chart (born in Lucknow but educated in his mother's native County Kilkenny), successfully replaced many of these records by approaching solicitors, business people, politicians, churches and the landed aristocracy.

 The success of Chart's acquisition policy meant that PRONI needed more storage space.
 In April 1933, the office moved to a new central Belfast location, the first floor of the new Royal Courts of Justice in Chichester Street.
-However, it was not until 1965, that the Ministry of Finance would approve an actual purpose built repository.
-This new building, opened in 1972, at Balmoral Avenue and was the first new record office to be built in the UK since the Public Record Office in London was erected in 1838.
+However, it was not until 1965 that the Ministry of Finance for Northern Ireland would approve an actual purpose built repository.
+This new building, opened in 1972, was at Balmoral Avenue in South Belfast and was the first new record office building to be built in the UK since the Public Record Office in London was erected in 1838.

-Between 1924 and 1982 PRONI was part of the Ministry (later Department) of Finance.
-The functions were then transferred to the Department of the Environment (DOE), and in 1995, PRONI became an executive agency within the DOE.
-With the restoration of devolved government in 1999, PRONI became an agency within the new Department of Culture, Arts and Leisure (DCAL).
+Between 1924 and 1982, PRONI was part of the Ministry (later Department) of Finance for Northern Ireland.
+The functions were then transferred to the Department of the Environment for Northern Ireland (the DoE), and, in 1995, PRONI became an executive agency within the DoE.
+With the restoration of devolved government in 1999, PRONI became an agency within the new Department of Culture, Arts and Leisure (DCAL; pronounced as 'Dee-Kal').
 The department brought together for the first time overall responsibility for libraries, museums and archives.
 As part of the implementation of the Review of Public Administration, PRONI ceased to be an agency in 2006 and became a division within the core department.
 On 9 May 2016, PRONI became a division within the Engaged Communities Group as part of the newly created Department for Communities (DfC).